 If the expenditure incurred arises from a non-arm's length dealing and is more than the market value of what it was for, the amount of the expenditure is taken to be that market value.

-The deduction for project amounts allocated to a project pool commences when the project starts to operate and is calculated as follows:
+The deduction for project amounts allocated to a project pool commences when the project starts to operate.
+For projects which start on or after 10 May 2006 which only contain project amounts incurred on or after 10 May 2006 the calculation is as follows: